-Do you have to pay back a secured loan before I move house?
+Do I have to pay back a secured loan before I move house?

-You do usually have to pay back a secured loan before you sell your home and move.
-This is because the loan was approved based on your specific home and your individual circumstances (e.g., the value of your property and how much you own outright) and these factors will change if you move house.
+You do usually have to pay back a homeowner loan before you sell your home and move.
+This is because the loan is secured against the property in question.

 You can either:

 - pay back your secured loan outright before you sell your house

 - or you can pay it back from the proceeds of the sale

 It’s also important to note that while you can put your house up for sale with a secured loan, your existing mortgage company has the right to prevent the sale from going ahead if they don’t agree to it.
 So, it’s best to check with your current mortgage company first and get a mortgage in principle from your new mortgage provider too.

 Once your house has sold, the outstanding balances against your property will be paid in this order:

 - mortgage (because this is the ‘first charge’ against your home)